Teen Driver Survival – A Coaching Kit for Parents

 One of the biggest challenges and most important habits that new need to develop what their eyes need to be doing.
 Parents will find this video very valuable in helping your teen to be safe, and also helping them NOT drive into others – cars and/or people.

 Most cars made today have an automatic transmission.
 However, many people need or want to learn to drive a standard transmission vehicle.
 This clutch lesson in strategies to teach a new driver how to drive a standard transmission vehicle is “priceless” – and it will save some wear and tear in your clutch and transmission.
-And it may save you from having a heart attack or a stroke.

 We all know that driving at night is so much more dangerous because visual input to the driver is very limited.
 New drivers just do not understand this.
 Parents will appreciate the help in this video in working with their teen.
 First, it is not just the parent “lecturing” to their teen.
 And second, the material and strategies presented are reality.